fongziyjun16/DOSP_Proj/Proj04/PartOne/README.md

 <img width="571" alt="image" src="https://user-images.githubusercontent.com/28448629/143775072-6d4480f5-38f0-48e3-b632-ccc0b2a82245.png">

-   - Attention: there are some possibility rate = 0 instances.
-The rate equaling to 0 is not abnormal, since these users has a small number of subscribers, and each subscribers has only
+   - Attention: there are some post rates = 0 instances.
+The rate equaling to 0 is not abnormal, since these users has a small number of subscribers, and each subscribers has only a rate of 50% to retweet a tweet random tweet.
+Therefore, some users with relatively small amount of subscribers may get his post rate = 0%.